gitter-badger/panda-launcher/README.md

 ## Install

-Panda Launcher is available on app store for Android, iOS and Windows Phone.
+Panda Launcher is available on app stores for Android, iOS and Windows Phone.

 You can also install it using [PhoneGap](http://phonegap.com/):